Meet our CEO Margaret Hennessy

 DOGUE started franchising July 2014.
 Franchising is only one way to build the footprint of the business and we certainly are looking at more company owned stores.
 The networking benefits of multiple outlets and a larger network is clear in terms of enhancing buying power and broadening intelligence.
 Franchising is a great way to achieve this growth.

 While franchising is not as capital intensive as rolling out our own stores, this was not the over-riding reason for pursuing a franchise model….we wanted to bring more passionate owners into the business who cared as much about the brand and customer service as we do.
 We know being passionate about the brand and being active members of the local community are key drivers of success for our franchisees.
 Our customers must trust us with their special four-legged companions, and we really believe that the best person to deliver outstanding customer service is the actual owner of the DOGUE Boutique & Spa.

 What have been the company’s biggest achievements/successes to date so far?

 - Building a really successful pet industry brand in Australia and creating an excellent reputation for dog apparel, walkwear, accessories and grooming in the Australian market.

 - Excelling at delivering high quality and personalised customer service.

-- Developing a successful business model that offers superior retail, grooming and day care services.
+- Developing a successful business model that offers superior retail, grooming and play time services.

 - Launching the DOGUE County Retreat, a boutique Hotel and Day Spa for Dogs in the Southern Highlands.
 An innovative concept in the dog boarding industry of Australia, offering open, free range and intimate accommodation for dogs.

-- Launching our new website in May 2015 with a really fresh and exciting look that showcases our brand, stores, services and provides a great on line shopping experience.
+- Creating a dynamic website with a really fresh and exciting look that showcases our brand, stores, services and provides a great online shopping experience

 What challenges have you had to overcome?